-3. METHODOLOGY
+3. Methodology

 This research combines qualitative and quantitative techniques and methods.
-For the analysis of the perception and attitude of the professionals of accommodation units towards the LGBT market, it was decided based on the works of Howerton et al. (2012) and Rodrigues, Moniz, and Tiago (2017), to use email to request information and availability of accommodation, using mystery customers (LGBT couple and another heterosexual couple), in order to analyse whether the LGBT couple is treated differently compared to heterosexuals: rejection in the availability of accommodation, more negative attitudes, less friendly, affectionate, attentive and hospitable due to their sexual orientation.
-The study's universe was considered the hotel industry (hotels, flats, villas, and tourist complexes) from 4 to 5 stars.
+For the analysis of the perception and attitude of the professionals of accommodation units towards the LGBT market, it was decided based on the works of Howerton, Meltzer, and Olson (2012) and Rodrigues, Moniz, and Tiago (2017), to use email to request information and availability of accommodation, using mystery customers (LGBT couple and another heterosexual couple), to analyse whether the LGBT couple is treated differently compared to heterosexuals: rejection in the availability of accommodation, more negative attitudes, less friendly, affectionate, attentive and hospitable due to their sexual orientation.
+The study's universe was considered the hotel industry (hotels, flats, villas, and tourist complexes) from 4 to 5 stars, which were selected according to the official list of the National Tourism Register available on the Turismo de Portugal portal.